CSWDO Youth Detention Facility Water Project – Philippines

 One of the major developments in this barangay is a government housing project begun in 2007 to house city residents who lost their homes to fire or were forced to move due to new government construction projects.

-To date the CSWDO has constructed the first building which will serve as a Youth Detention Facility.
-The Master Plan of the CSWDO is the eventual construction of an Administration building, a separate long-term Child at Risk Center, an Abused Girls Center, Rehabilitation Center, and a Vocational Center.
+To date, the CSWDO has constructed the first building which will serve as a Youth Detention Facility.
+The Master Plan of the CSWDO is the eventual construction of an Administration building, a separate long-term Child at Risk Center, an Abused Girls Center, a Rehabilitation Center, and a Vocational Center.

 This project is to purchase and install an electric water pump to provide running water to the Youth Detention Facility and to establish an Organic Farming Center (OFC).